Image: Her World Brides December 2017 - February 2018

 #2 Clarity isn't everything

 The clarity of a diamond refers to how clean or clear it is, and is graded from FL (flawless) to P2 and 3 (Imperfect).
 The price of a diamond goes up depending on how clean or clear it is, but there's no need to put so much emphasis on the clarity - as long as it's clean to the naked eye.
-Unless under the microscope, you won't be able to tell the difference between perfect and a near colourless "eye clean but there can be a dramatic difference in prices.
+Unless under the microscope, you won't be able to tell the difference between perfect and a near colourless "eye clean" but there can be a dramatic difference in prices - think from VS1 or VS2 (Very Slightly Included) clarity grades.
 Likewise for for the colour.

 #3 What matters?
 The cut